 Several times periodically shifted signals have been recorded in the 1-

-The sceptical scientist Matteo Leone showed that a certain amount of the EMLBA observations could be explained by car lights.
-The responsible scientist Massimo Teodorani could not provide convincing argument against Leone´s claims.
-Instead, he pointed to the considerable number of undoubted measurements.
+According to the sceptical scientist Matteo Leone a certain amount of the EMLBA observations and measurements can be explained by car lights.
+The responsible scientist Massimo Teodorani could not completely refute Leone´s claims.
+A discussion between the two scientists can be found in the journal Zeitschrift für Anomalistik (in German language).

 The opinion of Hessdalen Germany: Misinterpretations of car lights cast a shadow on research on the Hessdalen Phenomenon.
 It should be attempted to avoid such kind of confusions in publications.